“There, there!” he kept shouting, “go straight, go straight!”

-Snorkelling with whale sharks was hands down the highlight, followed by the diving, of my (not entirely enjoyable – more on that soon) month travelling solo around the Philippines.
+Snorkelling with whale sharks was hands down the highlight, followed by the excellent diving, of my (not always entirely enjoyable) month travelling solo around the Philippines.
 The word awesome is as overused as any in the dictionary, but swimming alongside those gentle giants, being so completely dwarfed by another living creature, really is an awesome, awe-inspiring experience.

 I did so in Donsol, which at the time was the only place in the Philippines you could reliably do it – and only from March to May, when the whale sharks’ natural migratory patterns bring them to Donsol’s plankton-rich waters to feed.